Eartheart Ecotherapy

 Meet the Team

-Kerryn Coombs-Valeontis
+• Kerryn Coombs-Valeontis

 FOUNDER

-Kerryn is a teacher working in Environmental Education.
+Kerryn is an author and teacher working in Environmental Education.
 She has completed a Master’s of Social Ecology at UWS in 2002.
 She has also completed a Diploma in Transpersonal Art Therapy.
 She has been a sessional lecturer and content developer at Nan Tien Buddhist Institute in Wollongong NSW since 2019 in the Mental Health and Social Wellbeing programs.
 She delights in connecting and supporting those who wish to work more closely with nature.
 She has independently published a collection of poetry in 2022 (in parentheses) Her latest publication OK Doomer is a creative and contemplative resource to support those working with climate overwhelm and ecological sorrow.

-Kelly Jarvis
+• Kelly Jarvis

 Residential Facilitator Aotearoa/NZ